Tournaments, Contestant Heterogeneity and Performance: Introduction

 Having documented the negative effect of heterogeneity in ability among contestants for the lower-ability contestant, we extend our analysis to investigate whether an affirmative action type policy that reduces the effective degree of heterogeneity among contestants can counteract the observed effect \cite{Chowdhury.2023}.
-We exploit a unique feature of darts competitions, i.e., a built-in advantage and quasi-random variation in this 'head start' advantage to show that a head start for the lower-ability contestant does have the proposed incentive effect for the lower-ability contestant without adverse effects on the individual performance of the higher-ability contestant.
+We exploit a unique feature of darts competitions, i.e., a built-in advantage and conditional random variation in this 'head start' advantage to show that a head start for the lower-ability contestant does have the proposed incentive effect for the lower-ability contestant without adverse effects on the individual performance of the higher-ability contestant.
 We also find that the effect of a head start is stronger for larger levels of ex-ante heterogeneity among contestants.

-Finally, we allow for spillover effects across stages of a tournament.
+Finally, we investigate the impact of potential future competitors on the current performance.
 In many settings, tournaments are multi-stage events where contestants compete for immediate rewards and the chance to earn additional rewards in later stages \cite{Sheremeta2010, Segev2014}.
-This bears the possibility that the strength of (potential) competitors in future stages of the tournament has spillover effects on the performance in the current stage.
+This bears the possibility that the strength of (potential) competitors in future stages of the tournament has shadow effects on the performance in the current stage.
 To analyze this, we use an instrumental variable approach that exploits unexpected upsets in combination with the schedule of contests.
-We find that the higher-ability contestants exhibit forward-looking behavior: With the increasing strength of the future opponent, the higher-ability contestant significantly reduces her performance in the current contest, with meaningful implications for the likelihood that she wins the current contest.
+We find that the higher-ability contestants exhibit forward-looking behavior: With the increasing strength of the future opponent, the higher-ability contestants significantly reduce their performance in the current contest, with meaningful implications for the likelihood of winning the current contest.
 The lower-ability contestant does not show a performance response.